Thursday, February 27, 2020

 That's Love Flow.
 That's direction.

-bright, warm hearted woman, stays with her depressed husband
+Mona, a bright, warm hearted woman, stays with her depressed husband

 and brings light to his darkness.